oikos-cash/oikos-docs-bsc/content/contracts/OikosEscrow.md

 ### `withdrawOikos`

-Transfers a quantity of SNX back to the Oikos contract.
+Transfers a quantity of OKS back to the Oikos contract.

-This was callable by the owner during the setup period in case too much SNX was deposited into the escrow contract.
+This was callable by the owner during the setup period in case too much OKS was deposited into the escrow contract.

 ??? example "Details"